Learning $k$-Modal Distributions via Testing: Learning -modal Distributions

-\begin{lemma} We have that $\E_{\mathbf{s}'}\left[\dtv(h,p)\right] \leq O(\eps).$ \end{lemma}
+\begin{lemma} we have that $\E_{\mathbf{s}'}\left[\dtv(h,p)\right] {=} O(\eps).$ \end{lemma}

-\begin{proof}(of Lemma~\ref{lemma:exp-dtv}) By the discussion preceding the lemma statement, the domain $[n]$ has been partitioned into a set of superintervals, a set of negligible intervals and a set of heavy points.
+\begin{proofof}{Lemma~\ref{lemma:exp-dtv}} By the discussion preceding the lemma statement, the domain $[n]$ has been partitioned into a set of superintervals, a set of negligible intervals and a set of heavy points.
 As a consequence, we can write

 Therefore, we can bound the total variation distance as follows:

 Recall that each term in the first two sums is bounded from above by $2\tau$.
 Hence, the contribution of these terms to the RHS is at most $2\tau\cdot (2k+2) \leq \eps/10$.
 Since each negligible interval $I'_j$ has $p(I'_j) \leq 22\eps/(100k)$, the contribution of the third sum is at most $t' \cdot 22 \eps/(100k) \leq \eps/4$.
 It thus remains to bound the contribution of the last sum.